Saint Vincent and the Grenadines

 Time

-In April 2021, the La Soufrière volcano erupted several times with "explosive events" continuing.
-By 12 April, 16,000 residents had evacuated the area.[7][8]
-Assistance and emergency financial support was being provided by several nearby islands, the United Kingdom, and agencies such as the United Nations.
-The first significant offer of long-term funding, of US$20 million, was announced on 13 April 2021 by the World Bank.[9]
+In April 2021, the La Soufrière volcano erupted several times with "explosive events" continuing for two weeks, resulting in the evacuation of 16,000 residents.[12][13]
+Assistance and emergency financial support was provided by several nearby islands, the United Kingdom, and agencies such as the United Nations.
+The first significant offer of long-term funding of US$20 million, was announced on 13 April 2021 by the World Bank.[14]

 Read more Source: Wikipedia